Henrik Vinge

-Henrik Olof Vinge (born 10 August 1988) is a Swedish politician of the Sweden Democrats.
-He has served as Leader of the Sweden Democrats in the Riksdag and as first deputy leader of his party since November 2019.
+Henrik Olof Vinge (born 10 August 1988) is a Swedish lawyer and politician and of the Sweden Democrats.
+He served as Leader of the Sweden Democrats in the Riksdag from 2019 to 2023 and has served as first deputy leader of his party since November 2019.

+Biography

-Vinge has a law degree from Stockholm University.
-He has previously worked as a prison guard at the Swedish Prison and Probation Service, as a recruitment consultant and a legal advisor for the non-profit online service Lawline.
-In 2014, he started the company called Näthatjuristerna, which specializes in investigating criminal violations on the internet.
+Vinge was born in 1988 in Järfälla.
+He obtained a law degree from Stockholm University and began training as a lawyer in 2017.
+During his studies he worked as a volunteer legal advisor for the non-profit online service Lawline.
+He has also worked as a prison guard at the Swedish Prison and Probation Service and as a recruitment consultant in the education sector.
+After graduating in 2014, he started a legal firm called Näthatjuristerna, which specializes in investigating criminal violations on the internet.

 He became a press manager for the Sweden Democrats in March 2015 and was appointed integration policy spokesperson for the party in August 2018.
 Vinge has been Member of the Riksdag for Stockholm Municipality since September 2018.

 He married 2017 Stockholm Ungsvenskarna politician Linnéa Vinge, formerly Cortés.